 The ability to hang meat for cooking is one of the best parts of the PBC.
 It comes with stainless steel meat hooks that hang from the two metal rods, placing briskets, shoulders, ribs and or birds right in the center of the convection heat.

-The PBC also includes a grill grate for smoking and grilling, and they even sell a hinged grate for hanging and grilling at the same time.
+The PBC also includes a grill grate for loading in meat without the need for hanging it.
+Additionally, they sell several addon accessories, our favorite is their hinged grate for hanging and grilling at the same time.

 Ease-of-Use and Consistency: Smoking in Action

 The Pit Barrel Cooker is easy to fire up.
-Fill the charcoal tray up with high-quality charcoal, light some in a charcoal chimney, and dump it on top.
-Put the meat on and you’re ready to go; the charcoal will burn slowly while keeping a steady temperature.
+Fill the charcoal tray up with high-quality charcoal and scatter in some wood chips, light some in a charcoal chimney, and dump it on top.
+Put the meat on and you’re ready to go; the charcoal and wood chips will burn slowly while keeping a steady temperature.

 The PBC usually runs hotter than the classic 225˚F – usually about 255˚F for us.
 This could be due to how much air is coming into the vents or how much charcoal was lit.
 Either way, meat comes out finished much quicker than usual; a 16-pound brisket can take about 6 hours – that’s about half what it takes at 225˚F.